dbj-data/dbj--sql/hash_db/readme.md

 ### Encrypt the whole database or schema
 dbhash.c is from the SQLite dev tree : https://www.sqlite.org/src/file?name=tool/dbhash.c

-### SHA1 as SQLite User Defined Functions (UDF)
+## SHA1 is SQLite User Defined Functions (UDF)

 This is also an SQLite extension.

-File ext/misc/sha1.c from the latest check-in : https://www.sqlite.org/src/file/ext/misc/sha1.c
+File ext/misc/sha1.c is from the [latest check-in](https://www.sqlite.org/src/file/ext/misc/sha1.c)

 ### Building